Equity Derivatives Market

-All JSE equity derivatives have close out dates on which the contract expires.
+All JSE Equity Derivatives have close out dates on which the contract expires.
 These dates happen quarterly at 12h00 on the third Thursday of March, June, September & December.
+During the week of close out there is a admin period extension implemented to accommodate high volumes for an extra 30 minutes (18h30-19h00).
 Close out prices are determined by an auction process for JSE listed equities and the following link will allow you to watch these auctions live:

 Clearing and settlement

 Trading on a formal exchange that connects buyers and sellers achieves transparent price discovery.
 All transactions are cleared through JSE Clear which adheres to strict management standards.
 The risk management standards adopted by JSE Clear are in line with international requirements for central counterparties.
 The main function of JSE Clear is to reduce counterparty credit risk in the exchange traded derivative market in South Africa.

 here for more information.

 All data and information provided by the JSE, except as otherwise indicated, is proprietary to the JSE.
 You may not copy, reproduce, modify, reformat, download, store, distribute, publish or transmit any data and information, except for your personal use.
 For the avoidance of doubt, you may not develop or create any product that uses, is based on, or is developed in connection with any of the data and information available on this site.
 You are not permitted (except where you have been given express written permission by the JSE) to use the data and information for commercial gain.